DaveBackus/Data_Bootcamp_Book/pandas-input.md

 ```
 The first line computes the new variable `y1` as the ratio of `x1` to `x2`.
 The second computes `y2` as the sum of `x2` and `x3`.

-The new dataframe now includes both of these variables.
-The statement `print('\n', df)` now gives us
+The dataframe now includes both of these variables.
+The statement `print('\n', df)` gives us
 ```python
        name  x1  x2   x3        y1    y2
 0     Dave   1   2  3.5  0.500000   5.5